Clinical trials you should know about

-Clinical trials are an important part of the drug discovery process and a critical research tool for advancing patient care and bringing new medicines to the market.
-Enrollment in one of our clinical trials is our primary method for providing patients with access to our investigational drugs prior to their potential approval by regulatory authorities, including the United States Food and Drug Administration, and subsequent commercial availability.
+Clinical trials are an important part of the drug discovery process and a critical research tool for advancing patient care and bringing new medicines to patients and families who need them.
+Enrollment in one of our clinical trials is the primary way in which we can provide patients access to our investigational drugs prior to their potential approval by regulatory authorities, such as the United States Food and Drug Administration.
 Clinical trials are required to demonstrate that an investigational medicine meets necessary safety and effectiveness standards before it is approved and becomes commercially available to the public.

-ABI-H0731 is an investigational therapy that is being studied to treat patients with chronic hepatitis B virus (HBV), an infectious disease of the liver that afflicts over 250 million people worldwide and is a leading cause of chronic liver disease and liver transplants.
+731 and 2158 are investigational therapies that are being studied to treat patients with chronic hepatitis B virus (HBV), an infectious disease of the liver that afflicts over 250 million people worldwide and is a leading cause of chronic liver disease and liver transplants.

 This Phase 2 open-label extension study is designed for patients with chronic HBV infection who have opted to roll-over from studies 201 and 202.
 The study will evaluate the longer-term safety and efficacy of ABI-H0731 in combination with standard of care therapy as measured by changes in viral biomarkers over time.

 This Phase 1a/b study is designed for healthy subjects and patients with chronic HBV infection who are HBeAg positive or negative and are not currently on standard-of-care “Nuc” therapy.
 To evaluate the dose-related safety, pharmacokinetics and antiviral activity of ABI-H2158, patients will be randomly assigned to receive ABI-H2158 or placebo for 14 days.